uikit/uikit-site/docs/pages/icon.md

 ## Library

 Here is an overview of all currently available icons.
-Over the time, we will keep adding new icons to the list.
+Over time, we will keep adding new icons to the list.

 <h4 class="uk-heading-line"><span>App</span></h4>